South Side Park: South Side Park II (1890–1893)

 The League club acquired the lease on the grounds after Comiskey's team and the league folded.
 They played a partial schedule at this field in 1891, continuing to play other games at West Side Park (I) during 1891.
 They then played their complete home season on the South Side in 1892.

 When the World's Columbian Exposition opened in 1893, the League club wanted to break with their no-Sundays tradition and start playing Sunday games to attract Fair visitors, but their South Side lease forbade Sunday ball.
 They sought a new location, which turned out to be West Side Park (II).
-After drawing well on their first few Sundays, the club abandoned the South Side park and moved to the West Side on a full-time basis.
+After drawing well on their first three Sundays, the club abandoned the South Side park and moved to the West Side on a full-time basis.

 The south end of the property was the site of Comiskey Park from 1910 through 1990, and is now a parking lot for the current Sox ballpark.
 Armour Square Park was established in 1905 and still has ball fields on it.